Stable super-resolution limit and smallest singular value of restricted Fourier matrices: Proof of lemmas

 \subsection{Proof of Lemma \ref{lemma:poly1}}

 \begin{proof} Fix integers $M,N,S$ satisfying the assumptions of Lemma \ref{lemma:poly1}.
-Fix a support set $\Omega$, contained in the grid of width $1/N$ and of cardinality $S$.
+Fix a support set $\Omega$, contained in the grid with spacing $1/N$ and of cardinality $S$.
 We do a two-scale analysis.
 For each $\omega_j\in\Omega$, we define the discrete sets and integers,

 To construct $H_j(\cdot,\Omega)$, we need to define two axillary functions, similar to the construction done in Lemma \ref{lemma:localizedpoly}.
 We define the integers

 We readily verify that we have the inequalities $1\leq Q_{j,k}\leq M/S$ and